 2) When gathering or exporting your information, set up conditions.
 This will help you organize your content.
 For example, in WordPress, use the Content Audit Player and customize it to your specifications.

-For Hubspot users, go into your content file manager and you will have the ability to export all of your content into a zip file.
-From there you can organize that content in a way that prioritizes your goals for your audit.
+Organize content in a way that prioritizes your goals for your audit.
 Depending on what your content audit is focusing on, you could be looking for:

 - Meta Description